AgeOfMarcus/repl-dm-chrome/ideas.md

 ## bugs:
 * overflow hidden bug when u go to a new page while on repldm smh

-* hide the load more if theres nothing else to load. also the load more btn dont even work lol

 * clicking back on a notification just makes the notifcation come back smh

 * fix the chat not showing up as read when i open it (for marcus' chat)